washingtoncjeremy/Mastery6/DESIGN_DOCUMENT.md

 ### `GetBook`

-* Retrieves the latest active version of a book from the catalog with a given book id.
+* Retrieves the latest active version of a+ book from the catalog with a given book id.
 * Returns a list of book recommendations related to the book.
 These are retrieved from the `RecommendationService`.
 * Returns book only if the book is currently active (based on the `inactive` field in